 Here’s the Reason Why Blogging is Important

-Your blog is the center of your online universe.
-It's the only place where you have the last say.
+Your blog is your home in the online universe.
+It’s the only place where you have the last say.
 You can share whatever you like, help people in need, or start a business.

 It started to resonate with a few people.

 After a while, I realized that I discovered the answers to a few things and others were looking for help.
 Perhaps the single most important thing you can do as a blogger is share what you’ve learned.
 The reason why blogging is important is to impact someone else’s life.

 You need to share something useful.

 Your blog post doesn’t have to be a tutorial.
 My wife recently started blogging about endurance running.
 She’s developing an audience who enjoys her daily run journal, mostly because she writes about things that people experience while running, but they never find discussed online.

 Being a successful blogger isn’t just about sharing technical tips.
 There are others who want to know about a topic in all its aspects.
 It’s comforting sometimes to know that you’re not the only one who thinks a certain way.

 People discover blogs primarily by searching for something they need.
 If your blog can answer their need, then it’s useful and can attract an audience.